lindermanlab/elk-torch/README.md

 # elk-torch
 Parallelizing nonlinear dynamics--in PyTorch

 This repo uses techniques to parallelize nonliner RNNs, such as DEER from Lim et al 2024 ([paper](https://arxiv.org/abs/2309.12252), [code](https://github.com/machine-discovery/deer)) and ELK from Gonzalez et al 2024 ([paper](https://arxiv.org/abs/2407.19115), [code](https://github.com/lindermanlab/elk)).
 However, unlike these implementations, this repo is in pytorch!
 Actively under development.
+Currently only provides the quasi algorithms.
+PRs for the full algorithms (with efficient associative parallel scans) welcome!

 ## Install instructions